Research

 • Clinically relevant animal, organotypic, and engineered tissue/tumor models

-• Intravital imaging (e.g., multiphoton microscopy)
+• Intravital imaging (e.g., multiphoton microscopy through transparent windows in mice)

-• Integrated single-cell multi-omics (e.g., RNA sequencing)
+• Integrated single-cell multi-omics (e.g., RNA and spatial sequencing)

-• High throughput biophysical assays and drug screening platforms
+• High throughput biophysical assays and drug screening platforms (e.g., on organoids)

 Lead by Prof. Meenal Datta, our research efforts are aimed at understanding and targeting novel biophysical interactions in the glioblastoma microenvironment to improve immunotherapeutic outcomes.